Meet

 Matt

-Jazz piano player who has played on the same bill with
+who has played on the same bill with many Jazz greats

-the Neville Brothers, the Blues Brothers and more.
-His
+the Blues Brothers and more.
+His skill and style

-skill and style are a treat for any music lover because
+are a treat for any music lover because he seems to

-he seems to merge with the piano while playing standards,
+merge with the piano while playing standards, blues

 Music